 Mocked-up screen shots.

-For both of these, it is OK to get images from the WWW and elsewhere, but remember to give due attribution.
+For both of the above, it is OK to get images from the WWW and elsewhere, but remember to give due attribution.

+Throughout, you should draw upon the documents that you have written and anticipate drawing upon documents that you will write in parallel with this Game Treatment.

+Reminder: This document should be 10 to 30 pages, when artwork and screen shots are included.